garanaveen/deerbrooketx/index.md

 # Deerbrooke - FAQs on Deerbrooke community in Austin, TX
-FAQs for Deerbrooke Community in Austin, TX
+FAQs for Deerbrooke Community in Leander, TX
    * [New Home Checklist](./newhomechecklist.md)
    * Water Softner - The city water is very hard and deinitely need to install water softner.
    * [Home's tax assessment value](https://search.wcad.org)